-Vocation education and training (VET) is designed to deliver training and assessment that covers workplace specific skills and knowledge across a wide range of careers and industries.
-Vocational Education and Training covers a wide range of industries and careers, including Aged and Community Care, Manufacturing, Transport, Business, Recruitment, Management, Sales and Retail Work.
-In Australia VET training and assessment can lead to a nationally recognised qualification or accredited course nationally recognised which can only be delivered by registered training organisations (RTOs) listed on www.training.gov.au for the qualifications, accredited courses and/ or units of competency listed on their scope of registration.
+Vocational Education and Training (VET) is designed to deliver training and assessment that covers workplace specific skills and knowledge across a wide range of careers and industries.

+In Australia, VET training and assessment is delivered by RTOs listed on www.training.gov.au and can lead to a nationally recognised qualification or accredited course.
+RTOs can only deliver nationally recognised qualifications, accredited courses or units of competency listed on their scope of registration.

-4. Competency based Training and Assessment
+Competency-Based Training and Assessment

-Competency based training and assessment emphasises what a person can do in the workplace and the industry skills and knowledge they must have as a result of completing a training course or work based relevant experience and learning in the workplace.
+Competency-based training and assessment emphasises what a person can do in the workplace and the industry skills and knowledge they possess as a result of completing a training course, or relevant experience and learning gained in the workplace.

-A Qualification isconsist of a combination of set core and elective Units of Competency that qualification package as stated in the relevant demonstrated and require a student to complete the relevant training and assessment tasks.
-All relevant assessment tasks
+A Qualification is made up of a combination of core and elective Units of Competency (UoC) that meet the qualification package as stated in the relevant training package.
+Students must demonstrate that they have demonstrated and achieved the required skills and knowledge by satisfactorily completing all the assessment tasks related to a UoC.

-and Statement of Result must be successfully completed to the required level of competence to achieve a qualification.
-Students who demonstrate the required skills and knowledge via the assessment process, as specified in each Unit of Competency, are assessed as being Competent
+Upon successful completion of the total number of UoCs that form the qualification, the student will be awarded a Certificate and Statement of Result.
+In the case where students only successfully complete a partial number of UoCs the student will be awarded a Statement of Attainment.